-In this tutorial, we are learning about the capacitance and inductance with their different specifications.
-We will also learn the differences and similarities between the two.
+In this tutorial, we are going to study about what is difference between capacitor and inductor with their different specifications.
+We will also cover the similarities between them.

 Definition of Capacitor and Inductor